When is 13 Reasons Why season 2 released on Netflix? Who's in the cast, and what's going to happen?

 The cast are acutely aware of the tough issues they will be confronting in the new run, recording new content warnings letting viewers know that some of what they watch will be hard to take.

 However, the series is once again set to be one of the most talked about shows when it returns later this year.
-Here’s your updated guide to everything you need to know about 13 Reasons Why season 2 on Netflix.
+Here’s your updated guide to everything you need to know about 13 Reasons Why season 2 on Netflix (updated 16th April 2018).

 - New on Netflix: the best movies and TV shows released every day